- 13 Jan 2023

 - Group Key: Enter platform.
 To view options, use SQL Editor to explore the dataset.

 - Clause: Enter platform = 'Wii'.
 This is a condition, expressed in SQL, that defines the rule to apply to the query.
-In this case, the filter will limit the display of platform data to "Wii".
+In this case, the rule will limit the display of platform data to "Wii".

 When done, select Save.